SamuelPhua/Client/README.md

    <li>Contact Us</li>
 </ul>

-How the components sit together and communicate with one another can be seen in the next section.

-## Wireframe
+Here are some snapshots of the interactive pages:

 ## Challenges

 Bulk of the challenge of this project stems from the e-commerce requirement of having a cart for checkout.

-1.
+Here is a summary of considerations required for the cart and checkout interactions:

+1. The product page itself requires all the options that are selectable by the user.
+In order to do that, multiple react states are required to keep track of what are the options clicked and information to rerender when selected, i.e., product price and product image.
+2. After the user has decided on the options, adding to cart button will trigger a pop up that displays the added cart information.
+3. After navigating to the view cart page, the added product should be combined with existing added products if the options are identical.
+4. The product's quantity can also be updated on the view cart page, and removed completely if the user desires.

 ## Limitations & Future work